 Of course, you can’t have a party without desserts and that’s doubly true when it’s a Halloween party!

 My sister made all the candy melt * marshmallow treats you see here, she spent 3 hours coloring faces on marshmallows with edible markers because she’s crazy.

 I had a friend make the cake.
 Mary was very clear in her desire for a blue chocolate spider cake and that’s exactly what she got!
 A blue cake covered with pulled marshmallow spider webs made by my friend Nikki.

 Mary’s dad made the spider sugar cookies, it was amazing how quickly the girls learned to eat the chocolate off and leave the cookie!

 Everything had to go home in my car with me, two kids, and food so I kept the decorations simple.
 I pulled out my glue gun (in the pavilion, my sister was both impressed and confused), a bag of spiders and 4 large orange paper lanterns.

 All four were done and hung with curling ribbon in less than 10 minutes.
 The orange really stood out and the black spiders were perfect for the theme.

-Check out my Halloween page for more spooky ideas or start here:
+Check out my Halloween Page for more spooky fun or start here: